Bhutan: Unique Experiences in the Happiest Country

 If you are an energetic traveler, we would recommend you try the cycling experience we did during this trip.
 It's scenic but not very strenuous, which we had our private car and driver driven the bikes and us from Thimphu up to the Dochula Pass, and then we started paddling along the road to Punakha.
 The trip was downhill cycling, so it didn't leave us being out of breath, while at the same time we kept soaking up the breathtaking scenery of the countryside and stopped to take some wonderful pictures from time to time.
 After cycling for some time, Don and I were feeling a little thirsty, so we turned to our car that had kept accompanying us along the way for a coffee break, which made us feel very easy and we didn't need to worry about being helpless if anything went wrong during the trip.

 Corporate social responsibility

 Odynovo always attaches importance to corporate social responsibility, and it was one of our purposes during this journey.
-Bringing food and exercise equipment with us, we came to the Punakha Central Monastic Primary School, a public school that government built for orphans and kids from poor families.
-We received sincere prayers from those lovely kids, as well as some small pieces of Thangka drawn by their little hands, which were filled with Buddhist characteristics and most innocent mind of the children.
+Bringing food and exercise equipment with us, we came to the Punakha Central Monastic Primary School, a public school that the government built for orphans and kids from poor families.
+We received sincere prayers from those lovely kids, as well as some small pieces of Thangka drawn by their little hands, which were filled with Buddhist characteristics and the most innocent minds of the children.
 We later played football with them and enjoyed some real leisure moments.
 We felt that the poor material conditions did not bother them too much.
 Though we may have discovered some unhappy sides of this happiest country, we did not leave there with any sense of depression, instead, we thought of what would be the true happiness of our life.